kdgregory/aws-java-utils/README.md

 should always be prepared to handle exceptions thrown by the underlying APIs.

+### Throttling and Retries

+Any AWS operation is subject to throttling: if you invoke the operation too frequently, it will throw an exception.
+Most of the utility methods are resilient to throttling, and will retry their operation.
+Those that aren't are documented as such.

 ### Batching and Background Execution

 Most operations are intended to be called synchronously: the calling thread will wait